 My theory is that any workplace product ten years or older is ready to be unbundled into a new ecosystem of more consumer-friendly tools.
 LinkedIn, Adobe and Zendesk are good examples of tool giants currently being unbundled.
 Their independent market sizes are large enough to support many $1B+ companies.
 Some examples from Zendesk:

 - Front, a shared inbox for teams

 - Kustomer, “Zendesk for retail and e-commerce companies”

 With enterprise, the market size is large enough to support a growing ecosystem.
 Founders can expand their market size by building complementary products and selling them as add-ons, and developing new buyers and use cases as the market matures.

 The future of work needs more than software

 On top of workplace software, we look at labor marketplaces and new ways for people to make money.

 For example, a high schooler who wants their first job has to drive from store to store to hand out a paper resume showing little to no work experience or references.

-Heroes (a WorkLife portfolio company) is solving the problem with a TikTok-like video application for hourly workers to apply for customer-facing roles.
+Heroes (a Worklife portfolio company) is solving the problem with a TikTok-like video application for hourly workers to apply for customer-facing roles.
 Companies on the platform—Starbucks, H&M, Panda Express—care most about hiring friendly people.
-Video is a great way demonstrate personality and alignment with a company’s mission, values and culture.
+Video is a great way to demonstrate personality and alignment with a company’s mission, values and culture.